Laks (Caucasus): Feudal system

 The Laks are reported to have been the first Dagestani people to establish a feudal system.
 Their feudal society consisted of the khans; the bagtal (beks), who were the khan's family and the nobility; the chankri (children of marriages between beks and women of lower social orders); the uzdental (uzden), who were free peasants (numerically the largest of all classes); the rayat (serfs); and the laghart (slaves).
 This feudal system coexisted with a system of free societies, which were composed of the more democratic tukhums.
 These free societies were military and economic arrangements that were fluid in structure and worked on a democratic and voluntary basis.
 The laws governing the relations of groups within these free societies were codified in adat.

 Language

 The native language of all Laks is the Lak language.
 Lak is a member of the highly diverse Northeast Caucasian language family.
 Within the family, its position is highly debated, but it is generally thought to be an isolate, which either developed separately from an early point or, alternatively, a language of whose close relatives all have gone extinct.

-Initially Lak by lexicon was found to be close to Dargin and the two were often combined in one Lak–Dargin subgroup of Dagestani languages.
+Initially, Lak by lexicon was found to be close to Dargin and the two were often combined in one Lak–Dargin subgroup of Dagestani languages.
 However, further research has led linguists to conclude that this association was insufficient.

+Genetics

+According to genetic studies in 2023, the following haplogroups are found to predominate among Laks :